What Could Go Wrong When Building Your Own Website?

 Kerry and I came up with several things that could go wrong with your DIY/Homemade Website…

 4. You’re on the 8th page of Google.
 This is also attributed to bad SEO.
+Or you have a lousy click-through rate.

 5. Failure to test it in all web browsers.
 It may look OK on Firefox, but what about Chrome and Safari?
 If you don’t have a Mac, have a friend with a Mac look at your site to see if it looks OK.